-The Agile Delivery Services Marketplace is a federal-wide, pre-vetted pool of vendors who can help agencies use modern agile software development practices to build digital services.
+The Agile Delivery Services Marketplace was a federal-wide, pre-vetted pool of vendors who helped agencies use modern agile software development practices to build digital services.

 Following the Healthcare.gov launch failure, federal agencies started looking more and more toward agile as an alternative method to waterfall for delivering digital services.
 Finding a vendor who excelled at agile, however, was difficult.
 And even if agencies could find one, traditional methods of contracting often fell short of: (a) revealing the makers from the fakers; (b) protecting the government's data and source-code ownership rights to prevent vendor lock-in; and (c) acquiring services at the speed of need.

 To address these challenges, Chris Cairns, Robert Read, and other team members within the General Services Administration created the first-ever, federal-wide contract vehicle of vendors who specialized in agile delivery services (for example, user-centered design, agile software development, and DevOps) using several groundbreaking approaches: